-We offer a six-year Primary School programme at Odense International School, which is comprised of grades 1–3 in Key Stage 1 and grades 4–6 in Key Stage 2.
-Each grade and Key Stage has curriculum targets which refer to the sets of skills and knowledge a student is aiming to develop.
+We offer a six-year Primary School programme at OIS, which is composed of grades 1–3 in Key Stage 1 and grades 4–6 in Key Stage 2.
+Each grade and key stage has curriculum targets which refer to the sets of skills and knowledge a student is aiming to develop.
 You can find detailed information about the Cambridge International Curriculum by visiting Cambridge International's website.

-At Odense International School, we also observe social and emotional competencies in order to provide a holistic view of a child’s development and progress at school.
+At OIS, we also observe social and emotional competencies in order to provide a holistic view of a child’s development and progress at school.

 In the first three school years, grades 1–3, students are mostly observed for their skills.
-In grades 4–6 students are also observed, but are then also introduced to assignments, quizzes, and some testing.
+In grades 4–6 students are also observed, but are introduced to assignments, quizzes, and some testing at this age.

 We do not grade in Primary School at OIS but have developed a student report which highlights how the child is making progress with key targets for their core subjects at the end of the academic year.